liuhuahua123/Binocular-Light-Field-Imaging-Data/README.md

 # Binocular-Light-Field-Imaging-Data

-This repository provides the Binocular-LF Evaluation database developed in the paper
-#### “Binocular Light-Field: Imaging Theory and Occlusion-Robust Depth Perception Application”.
+This repository provides the Binocular-LF database developed in the paper __“Binocular Light-Field: Imaging Theory and Occlusion-Robust Depth Perception Application”.__